GM to seek court protection against ignition lawsuits

 The company earlier filed a similar motion with the U.S. District Court for the Northern District of California seeking a stay on pending litigation.

-The plaintiffs in those cases have claimed they bought or leased vehicles that had an ignition switch defect.
-The defect has been linked to the deaths of at least 13 people and the recall of 2.6 million GM vehicles.
+The plaintiffs in those cases have alleged that they bought or leased vehicles that contained an ignition switch defect.
+The defect has been linked to the deaths of at least 13 people and resulted in the recall of 2.6 million GM vehicles.

 GM said it would shortly file a motion in the Bankruptcy Court for the Southern District of New York to enforce an injunction contained in its sale order, which the company said bars plaintiffs from suing the reorganized company for any claims related to the predecessor company.